pioneers/PiElectrical/README.md

 **WARNING**: Do not modify pie.lbr, pie.dru, or pie.cam without discussing it with PMs

-### Initial Setup of Electrical repo on your computer
+### Initial Setup of PiElectrical repo on your computer

-1. Copy the URL for pioneers/SmartSensors to your clipboard: (Or here: https://github.com/pioneers/SmartSensors.git)
+1. Copy the URL for pioneers/PiElectrical to your clipboard: (Or here: https://github.com/pioneers/PiElectrical.git)
-2. In Terminal (mac) or GitBash (windows), navigate to your working directory (that is, the directory that you want to keep SmartSensors in.)
+2. In Terminal (mac, GNU/Linux) or GitBash (windows), navigate to your working directory (that is, the directory that you want to keep PiElectrical in.)
-3. Clone SmartSensors by running this command: "git clone https://github.com/pioneers/SmartSensors.git " 4.If you haven't started your sub project: git checkout -b YOUR\_NAME/SUBPROJECT 4..
+3. Clone SmartSensors by running this command: "git clone https://github.com/pioneers/PiElectrical.git "
+4. If you haven't started your sub project: git checkout -b YOUR\_NAME/SUBPROJECT 4..
 YOUR\_NAME/SUBPROJECT is now the name of your branch
 5. Do your work in EAGLE.

+### Setting up Eagle

+1. Open up Eagle.
+The version number shouldn't be an issue, besides generating docu packets.
+Google is your friend.
+2. Go to Options -> Directories
+3. For Libraries, Design Rules, CAM Jobs, and Projects, add the PiElectrical directory by clicking on each box and hitting browse, until you find the PiElectrical directory
+4. Enable the pie.lbr by going back to the Control Panel, expanding Libraries, finding pie.lbr, right clicking on it, and check off `Use`.
+You can find it at PiElectrical/src/pie.lbr
+5. You are ready to use Eagle!

 ### Steps when working on EAGLE files:

-1. In Terminal (mac) or GitBash (windows), navigate to your working directory (wherever you have SmartSensors).
+1. In Terminal (mac, GNU/Linux) or GitBash (windows), navigate to your working directory (wherever you have PiElectrical).
 2. Make sure your working directory is clean: git status
 3. If you haven't started your sub project: git checkout -b YOUR\_NAME/SUBPROJECT
   3. YOUR\_NAME/SUBPROJECT is now the name of your branch